FocalFlare/FF-About-Me-and-TOS/docs/README.md

 This website was made possible with Docsify and Docsify-this.
 Therefore, it's completely open-source, so you can use it as a "template" for making your own MD-based website if you're also using Docsify!

+Access the link to the website from the **Releases** section on the right or wherever it may be according to your device.

 <big>👹🖤</big>